systematicmedicine/SomaticCODEC/docs/testing.md

 # testing.md

-Guidelines for running tests on the CODECseq pipeline
+Guidelines for running <I>software</I> tests on the codec-opensource codebase.

+This is distinct from testing the assays <I>scientific validity</I> (which is tested via component and system level performance metrics)

 ## Integration tests using pytest